yoda-libs/glaze-ui/README.md

 Glaze UI is a framework that lets you have multiple Micro Front-End (MFE) applications  on the same Single Page Application (SPA).
 That means you can have different frameworks like React, Angular and Vue running side-by-side.
 Including different versions of the same framework.

-It consists on a [Glaze UI shell application](https://github.com/yoda-libs/create-glaze-ui) that can host multiple MFE applications using different technologies.
+It consists on a [Glaze UI shell application](https://github.com/yoda-libs/create-glaze-ui) that can host multiple MFE applications.

-Here is an example of the shell application `index.jsx` file registering `navbar` as a MFE react application.
+Here is an example of the shell application `index.jsx` file, registering `navbar` as a MFE react application.

 ```js